-Students are placed on academic warning when their cumulative GPA drops below 2.0.
-Students placed on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a 75-minute weekly class session and/or a weekly meeting with an academic coach.
-Students who are absent from three SDEV 0012 class meetings will be dropped from all enrolled courses.
+Students are placed on academic warning when their cumulative GPA drops below 2.0 after being on good standing.

+Students on academic warning will be required to enroll in a free 12-week SDEV 0012 consisting of a 75-minute weekly class session and/or a weekly meeting with a success coach.

+Students who are absent from three SDEV 0012 class meetings and/or weekly meetings with a success coach will be dropped from all enrolled courses.